 - Place the red lentils in a bowl and cover with about an inch of water; set aside.

-- Put the measured water and bone in a large soup pot, with a teaspoon of salt.
+- Put the measured water and bone in a large soup pot, or Dutch oven, with sea salt.
 Bring to a boil (skim off any scum that rises to the top) then let simmer.
 Alternatively, start with a pot of beef stock.

 - Drain the barley and add to the large pot with the bone (make sure to remove scum first.)